 $device_idare linked without separate

-$device_idproperties on regular events as described in the simplified API documentation.
+$device_idproperties on regular events as described above.

 $distinct_idis predictable and matches

-$distinct_idwill always be the
+$distinct_idis deterministic: it will always be the

 - There is no limit on the number of